-There are several reasons why students want to know how long do college credits last.
+There are several reasons why students want to know if college credits expire.
 They might want to know because they plan to use their credits toward a specific goal, some students might have decided to pick up where they left off in their studies, or they might be considering transferring from college to university.

 However, before they go forward with their planning, there is one thing that should be tackled—the credits themselves.
 Not too many students have a clear idea of what college credits are.
 So first, let’s take a look at what college credits actually are, and afterward, we’ll focus on their durability.